Meerschwein/tents/README.md

 ..........
 0
 0 0 1 0 0 0 1 1 0 0

+# use the negation solver
-$ cat puzzlefile | ./tents -s negation
+$ ./tents -s negation puzzlefile
 5 10
 ..........
 0
 ..A...TA..
 2